janfb/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Bayesian inference
 - Simulation-based inference
-- Model comparison
+- Probabilistic programming
 - Bayesian deep learning
-- Probabilistic programming

 # Education to show in About widget
 education: